jldengra/GCDProject/CodeBook.md

 	 The merged data set will be stored in our data frame __dataset__ overwritting its previous value.
 There are now two variables __activity__ with the number and __activityName__ with the name.
 We leave only an activity name because we don't need # a number for an activity (no aggregation operation makes sense for them).
    For this, we will update the variable __activity__ with the names in __activityName__, and then remove the activityName column.
 The activity names appear now instead of the previous activity numbers.
 Once again, the data frame resulting from these transformations will overwrite the existing __dataset__.

    Optionally, we can reorder the columns After the merge operation, __activity__ appears as the first variable and __subject__ as the second.
-We can swap them again to preserve their original order, but it is not necessary.
+We can swap them again using column binding to preserve their original order, but it is not necessary.

 5. Appropriately label the data set with descriptive variable names.